EDUC 780 Evaluation and Measurement Tools

 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each Discussion.
-Each thread must be 400 words and demonstrate course-related knowledge.
+Each thread must be 400 words, demonstrate course-related knowledge, and include 1 professional citation in APA format and 1 scripture reference.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be 200 words.
+There is no minimum citation requirement for replies.
 (CLO: A, B, C, D)

 Institutional Effectiveness Research Project